Darxo/Hardened/README.md

 - You can no longer see the exact number of enemy parties on the world map
 - Add settings to control, whether to display Numerals or their actual Ranges

+### Other Major Changes from Reforged

+- Disable **Veteran Perks**.
+Your brothers no longer gain perk points after Level 11
+- You can no longer swap your weapon with a dagger from your bag for free

 ### Other Major Changes

 - **Night Effect** now causes -3 Vision (down from -2)
-- Disable **Veteran Perks**.
-Your brothers no longer gain perk points after Level 11
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.
 - You can now use **Bandages** to treat injuries during battle that were received at most 1 round ago
 - Attachements no longer randomly spawn on NPCs